* Indicates required field

 Ms. Ratcliff oversees daily operations of the PFAS, Specialty Services, and HR/MS groups.
 This includes the preparation and analysis of samples for dioxins and furans, PCB congeners, perfluorinated chemicals, and method development projects.

 Ms. Ratcliff provides technical expertise and guidance to her staff of trained chemists and coordinates daily workload prioritization.
-She provides technical and pricing guidance to the Business Development group and answers technical questions from project managers about upcoming projects and communicates these requirements to the chemists before the project begins.
+She provides technical guidance to project managers about upcoming projects and communicates these requirements to the chemists before the project begins.
 She assists in writing and preparing standard operating procedures and participates in audits.

 Christine has over 31 years of laboratory experience and has been part of our Management Team since 2016.